sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/35-phase3_device_configuration.md

 5. Open Etcher and select the downloaded drone image.
 Then select the micro SD card as the drive to flash.
 Finally, click the "Flash" button.

-NOTE: flashing will take 30 min - 1 hour.
-In the meantime, you can move on to the next steps.
+NOTE: flashing will take 1 - 2 hours.
+In the meantime, you can move on to the next sections.

 ## Flashing the Flight Controller